CyberAMS/CarND-Extended-Kalman-Filter-Project/README.md

 P_ = (F_ * P_ * Ft) + Q_;
 ```

-The update step of the standard Kalman filter for LIDAR measurements
+The update step of the standard Kalman filter for LIDAR measurements is shown below.

 ```C
 // calculate y for LIDAR measurement (linear model, standard KALMAN filter)